fortyoneplustwo/notestamp/README.md

 repository (an early version of notestamp).

 # How to integrate a custom media component?
-Just write your React component the way you want it to display in the left pane.
-The app handles synchronization for you.
-All you have to do is pass to implement a `controller` through which the main app will communicate with your custom component.
+Just write your React component the way you want it to display in the left pane with the addition of a `controller` through which the main app will communicate with your custom component.

 ## Controller
 Implement a `controller` within your component like so: